Discover Cape May, New Jersey

 Photo Credit: CapeMay.com

 Cape May Point State Park offers more than 230 acres of beaches, dunes, hiking trails and bird-watching sites.
-Cape May Lighthouse, a 157-foot-high beacon of light that continues to guide ships to shore, is open primarily through April to November for self-guided tours.
+Cape May Lighthouse, a 157-foot-high beacon of light that continues to guide ships to shore, is open from April through November for self-guided tours, as well as weekends in the shoulder seasons.
 Visitors can climb the 199 cast-iron spiral staircase steps to the Watch Room Gallery for a panoramic view.
 On the “Stairway to the Stars” tour, guests are taken on a trolley ride from Cape May to the lantern room of the lighthouse for a panoramic view of the night sky.

 Cape May County Park is best known for the Cape May Zoo, which houses more than 500 animals representing almost 300 species.
-See flamingos, bald eagles and a snow leopard, just to name a few of the inhabitants.
+See scarlet ibises, bald eagles and cheetahs, just to name a few of the inhabitants.

-The Cape May peninsula is a prime spot for birding enthusiasts, known as the Birding Migration Capital of North America.
-Some famous locations are the Cape May Migratory Bird Refuge and the Higbee Beach Wildlife Management Area, where visitors can watch raptors, shorebirds and songbirds passing through the area.
+The peninsula is a prime spot for birding enthusiasts, known as the Birding Migration Capital of North America.
+Some famous locations are the Cape May National Wildlife Refuge and the Higbee Beach Wildlife Management Area, where visitors can watch raptors, shorebirds and songbirds passing through the area.

 Cape May, New Jersey